ru-pesh/library_voicebot/README.md

 Requirements-
+Gemini API
+ElevenLabs API
-You have to install FFMPEG software provided by elevenlabs to
+You have to install FFMPEG software provided by elevenlabs to use text to speech feature.